arcology-network/eu/README.md

 - **Input:** Executable messages from either the executor module or the Multiprocessor API calls.

-- **Output:** State transitions generated as output from the EVM-adaptor module.
+- **Output:** State transitions generated as output from the evm-adaptor module.

 <h2> Nested EUs  <img align="center" height="32" src="./img/layers-minimalistic.svg">  </h2>

-As mentioned in the evm-adaptor project, it is possible to start a new EVM within another.
+As mentioned in the eevm-adaptor project, it is possible to start a new EVM within another.
 The consequence is that nesting EVMs becomes possible.

 The Multiprocessor module handles the EVM instances manually initiated using the the [concurrent API](https://github.com/arcology-network/concurrentlib).
 Once called, the hosting VM will initiates a `Multiprocessor` and specifying the maximum level of parallelism it can expect.
 The child EVMs will be terminated when all executions are completed.